titouvgx/tock/docs/README.md

 ##### Using pyenv && poetry (recommended)

-It's recommended to use pyenv, see install and usage guide here : https://gist.github.com/trongnghia203/9cc8157acb1a9faad2de95c3175aa875
+It's recommended to use pyenv, see install and usage guide here: https://gist.github.com/trongnghia203/9cc8157acb1a9faad2de95c3175aa875

 Basic usage to create a venv with a specific version of Python for this project :